-- 4.14.
-The NPSA submits that the Proposed Conduct is expected to generate significant public benefits by positioning the Participants to adopt a proactive approach to address current supply chain challenges and alleviate heightened levels of consumer anxiety regarding the availability of Medicines and Pharmacy Products, particularly for those most in need. - 4.15.
-The NPSA submits that the key public benefits arising from the Proposed Conduct are that it will:15 - facilitate and promote a sustainable and strong supply chain to respond to Customers' demand in a responsible manner (especially for critical life-saving Medicines, as well as Pharmacy Products which are in short supply); - amplify the effectiveness of existing and proposed Government and regulatory bodies responses to COVID-19 in attempting to smooth any supply chain strain; - facilitate a safe and orderly environment for Medicines and Pharmacy Products supply chain employees, such as distribution centres, pharmacies and hospital staff to work in; this can in turn facilitate the enforcement of social distancing rules, limiting further outbreaks of COVID-19 and employment opportunities for the relevant supply chain staff; - promote continual equitable access to Medicines and Pharmacy Products for all Australians; and
+- 4.13.
+The NPSA submitted that the Proposed Conduct is expected to generate significant public benefits by positioning the Participants to adopt a proactive approach to address current supply chain challenges and alleviate heightened levels of consumer anxiety regarding the availability of Medicines and Pharmacy Products, particularly for those most in need. - 4.14.
+The NPSA submitted that the key public benefits arising from the Proposed Conduct are that it will: